etagwerker/admin_assistant/website/api/idx.markdown

     index[:image].image_size = '300x500'

 By default, [Paperclip] and [FileColumn] image files are rendered at full-size in the index.
-To restrict their size, pass a size string to `image_size`.
+To restrict their for FileColumn, pass a size string to `image_size`.

+For Paperclip, pass a style keyword (eg. thumb) -

 #### link\_to\_args